joshingmachine/m2c_passport/README.md

 ####Q. What do I need to NPM install?

-A. Install the following Node Packaged Modules (via <code>npm install</code> in your Express app directory)
+A. The following modules should install automagically (they're located in the <code>package.json</code> file).
+However, if for whatever reason you need to install the following Node Packaged Modules manually, use <code>npm install</code> for each of these NPMs:

    * passport
    * passport-twitter